Rescuing orangutans and protecting their forest home

 Another challenge for the patrol teams is to prevent forest clearing for agriculture or hunting.

-“While some incursions may be small-scale operations, by local farmers to open up a small patch of forest to plant oil palm, unless stopped promptly, it will expand and turn into a large-scale commercial operation” continues Yarrow Robertson.
+“While some incursions may be small-scale operations by local farmers, to open up a small patch of forest to plant oil palm, unless stopped promptly, it will expand and turn into a large-scale commercial operation, continues Yarrow.
 “Our field monitoring teams play a key role in assisting the local conservation authority by providing accurate, up-to-date data on illegal forestry activities inside the reserve – acting as extra eyes and ears for nature.”

 Preventing forest clearing and logging is complex and requires a holistic approach.
 The Orangutan Foundation, like Born Free, work with local stakeholders to combat illegal logging and deforestation to ensure areas remain a safe home for our great ape cousins and the other species who call these forests home.

-Young orangutans, like Timtom and the other orphans in the Orangutan Foundations care, deserve the promise of a safe home to return to once they are ready.
+Young orangutans, like Timtom, and the other orphans in the Orangutan Foundations care including the four newcomers, deserve the promise of a safe home, once they are ready to live independently.
 Thanks to dedication of the Orangutan Foundation team, supported by Born Free, their forest home is being protected, ready for their return.

 Timtom the orangutan hanging from a tree